spacemeat/pyke/README.md

 ### Simulating the run

 This is a near-future feature.
 TBD.
+But it'll simulate a successful run, and report on potentially clobbered files, etc.

 ### Adding new phases